 The industry also believes that while the pandemic may be temporary, the immediate and residual impact will adversely affect business for the next three quarters at least.

 Keeping in mind the humanitarian concerns that faces us all and the challenge that faces all employees and company management/owners across the industry, EEMA’s leadership is sharing an Advisory to owners and concerned stakeholders on how the crisis may be dealt with.
 Each organisation must keep in mind its own eco system and keep at its heart the needs and aspirations of its employees, colleagues and partners.
-In times of trouble the effort should be to stand together and find collective solutions rather then those that may seem didactic and favour only employers.
+In times of trouble, the effort should be to stand together and find collective solutions rather then those that may seem didactic and favour only employers.

 Given below are a series of options that you may consider best suited for your enterprise.